Hernia Repair / Abdominal Wall Reconstruction Q&A

 What are the most common types of hernias?

-- Inguinal Hernia: An inguinal or groin hernia is a dangerous hole in the abdomen and can allow soft tissue to protrude through a weak point in the abdominal groin muscles.
+- Inguinal Hernia: Occurs in the groin area where tissue pushes through a weak spot in the abdominal muscles.